taunsquared/graphic-novel-thesis/ComicBookScript/2019-01-14_Script-Milestone1.md

 ### Page 8

-We are back in the Amazon, up in the tree with Min.
+Back in the Amazon, up in the tree with Min.
 Min is no longer grinning.
 Asoka is looking up at Min, tears streaming down their face.

 Asoka: **"*That's why we have to hurry!!*"**